Whiley/RFCs/text/0000-generics.md

   * Whiley's syntax is an amalgum of c-like and python-like.
   * Whiley strongly preferences static checks over run-time checks.

 A consideration of generics must also consider if they apply at the function level only, or at the module level as well.
-We address only the function level on the basis that the Whiley module system in underdeveloped at the moment.
+We address only the function level on the basis that the Whiley module system in under-developed at the moment.

 ## Syntactic Changes